Cruise ships do not stop here, but let you enjoy the surroundings while on board.

 The fjord is part of the 30 mile long Tracy Arm - Fords Terror Wilderness region, located about 60 miles southwest of Juneau.

-The fjord is truly one of the most dramatic locations in Alaska, or in all of the world, for that matter.
+The fjord is truly one of the most dramatic locations in USA, or in all of the world, for that matter.
 The sheer, glacier-carved walls are often shrouded in mist.
 Glacial calving in Tracy Arm can often be quite spectacular, as huge chunks of ice break off and plunge into the frigid waters below.
 Many of these chunks of ice are larger than several buses combined, so the effect can be simply jaw-dropping.

 Literally hundreds of waterfalls cascade down the sides of the fjord, creating an almost otherworldly atmosphere.
 Famed naturalist John Muir compared the glacial-carved sheer granite cliffs in the area to those of Yosemite, saying that this region was even more spectacular than the more well known Yosemite valley.